Palak21012005/Portfolio/README.md

 ## Technologies Used

 - **HTML5 & CSS3**: For creating the structure and styling the website.
-- **JavaScript**: Adding interactivity and functionality to various parts of the website.
 - **Git & GitHub**: Version control and hosting the website.

 ## How to Access